 Now that I’m approaching the age where I’m no longer reluctant to ask if there’s a senior discount, I started to wonder about traveling as a senior.
 As it turns out, I have joined the fastest growing segment of the population.
-According to various sources, people age 50 and older account for more than 80% of the leisure travel business.

 If you travel for the adventure of immersing yourself in another way of life, I’ve got just book for you.
 There’s no best restaurant list or recommendations of must-see places here.
 There is real-life experience of the thrills, the rewards and the problems of living abroad from people who are doing it.

 What could be more fun than driving half-way across the country in a July heat wave?
 How about spending a day and a half with more than 100 of your closest relatives?
 Factor in road construction, traffic delays, torrential rains and ‘no room at the inn’ and you have….my vacation.

 I remember summer vacations when I was a kid, driving cross-country in the station wagon.
 Then my parents bought a pull-along trailer to save money on motels and we experienced life in the campgrounds.
 My and my sister’s favorite was called Cata Cove and had endlessly tall trees and a thick carpet of soft pine needles.